Science for Policy Award

 The EGU Science for Policy Award recognises researchers, knowledge brokers, and policymakers who have strengthened the European science-policy interface, or significantly contributed to the integration of scientific evidence into the European policymaking processes.

-The Science for Policy Award recognises individuals or teams, who have made a significant contribution to Europe’s science-policy interface (at a local, national, or international level), and who meet the following criteria:
+The Science for Policy Award recognises individuals or teams, who have made a significant contribution to Europe’s science-policy interface (at a local, national, or international level), and who meet at least one of the following criteria:

 - have provided scientific evidence to policymakers that has had a demonstrable impact on establishing, implementing or reforming European legislation (at a local, national, or EU level);